 1 Does not Affects (DA)

 Table 1 reveals the result of the extent of influence of the sub-factors affecting students' decisions regarding the TESDA NC assessment for ACP.
 The most pressing concern is students' preparedness on competencies assessment factor, ranked highest with a total frequency of 141, mode of 3, indicating a slightly affect in the decisions.
 This underscored the importance of students feeling confident in their knowledges and skills for certification.
-Similarly, the quality of classroom and laboratory rooms ranks high, also with a total frequency of 121, a mode of 3, indicating slightly effect on the decisions emphasizing the significance of conducive learning environments.
-Family support follows suit, also with a total frequency of 118, a mode of 3, indicating slightly affects and highlighting its role in influencing students' decisions.
-Conversely, teacher factor ranks lowest with a total frequency of 120, mode of 1, indicating does not have an effect on the decisions, it implies that some students show satisfaction on the quality of teaching, expertise of their teachers in ACP, felt the guidance, support and encouragement of their teacher.
+Similarly, the quality of classroom and laboratory rooms ranks high, also with a total frequency of 121, a mode of 3, indicating “slightly effects” on the decisions emphasizing the significance of conducive learning environments.
+Family support follows suit, also with a total frequency of 118, a mode of 3, indicating “slightly affects” and highlighting its role in influencing students' decisions.
+Conversely, teacher factor ranks lowest with a total frequency of 120, mode of 1, indicating “does not have an effect” on the decisions, it implies that some students show satisfaction on the quality of teaching, expertise of their teachers in ACP, felt the guidance, support and encouragement of their teacher.
 In summary, these findings underscore the importance of student confidence, conducive learning environment and family support in decision-making, while also signaling the need for enhanced teacher involvement to support all the student certification decisions.
-This finding can be linked to the study of Wernersbach (2011), where it was demonstrated in her study the impact of study skills courses and preparedness on academic self-efficacy that students identified as academically underprepared exhibited lower levels of skill and academic self-efficacy compared to their well-prepared counterparts.
+This finding can be linked to the study of Wernersbach (2011), where it was demonstrated the impact of study skills courses and preparedness on academic self-efficacy that students identified as academically underprepared and(?) exhibited lower levels of skill and academic self-efficacy compared to their well-prepared counterparts.
 This conclusion aligns with Hinduja et al., (2024), whose research revealed that students believed they would develop high levels of academic self-efficacy when encouraged to cultivate self-discipline, manage, and plan their time effectively, and receive guidance and support from fellow students, parents, and teachers.
 Also, classroom and laboratory resources can be supported by the study of Akinfolarin, C. A. (2015), where he emphasized the crucial role of physical facilities.
 Also, a study of Rugutt et al. (2005) investigated students' perceptions regarding various aspects of teaching and learning, including the quality of instruction, available resources, and the learning environment, suggesting these factors are essential for improving teaching and learning outcomes.
 Finally, Adesola (2005) discovered that the availability of resources positively impacts teachers' effectiveness, reflecting their dedication to delivering lessons effectively.
 And for family factor this finding is consistent with the research conducted by Hui and Lent (2018) regarding the career interests and objectives of Asian American college students.
 Their study emphasizes the substantial influence of familial and cultural influences on the process of career development.

 3.2 School intervention program for SHS Agricultural Crop Production students